nifemi2005/HNG-Task/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+A snippet of the site can be found below(Laptop Screen Size)

 ![profile-tree](https://user-images.githubusercontent.com/91688854/210003812-f4c3beb1-3e3a-4eac-b0c7-bd903eb76692.JPG)

 ### `npm run build`